Preserve · field guide

 Ingredients

-• Bottled lemon juice (2 tbsp per quart jar)
+- Bottled lemon juice (2 tbsp per quart jar, 1 tbsp per pint)

 Method

-5. Add 2 tbsp bottled lemon juice to each quart jar, then ladle in hot sauce, leaving 1/2 inch headspace.
+- Add 2 tbsp bottled lemon juice to each quart jar (1 tbsp per pint), then ladle in hot sauce, leaving 1/2 inch headspace.

 Questions, answered straight

 Yes.
-Tomatoes are borderline-acid, so a water-bath canner is only safe if you add 2 tablespoons of bottled lemon juice per quart.
+Tomatoes are borderline-acid, so a water-bath canner is only safe if you add 2 tablespoons of bottled lemon juice per quart (1 per pint).
 Skipping it risks botulism, which you cannot see, smell, or taste.

 Yes.
 A pressure canner reaches a higher temperature, so it is the other safe way to can tomato sauce.
 But most home canners find the water-bath-plus-lemon-juice method simpler and cheaper.